lynnemunini/spicy-turtles/README.md

 The app demonstrates the use of Intents in two ways:
 * to navigate inside an app by specifying an explicit destination, and,
 * allowing Android to service the Intent using the apps and resources present on the device.

-# Pre-requisites
-* Experience with Kotlin syntax.
-* Able to create an Activity.
-* Able to create a RecyclerView and supply it with data.

-# Getting Started
-1. Install Android Studio, if you don't already have it.
-2. Download the sample.
-3. Import the sample into Android Studio.
-4. Build and run the sample.